shriram-17/Survey_Sparrow-Churn-Analysis-/README.md

 ## Modeling

-The main model used in this project is `KNeighborsClassifier`, but you can easily replace it with other classifiers by modifying the training section of the code.
+The main model used in this project is `KNeighborsClassifier` and deployed using joblib, but you can easily replace it with other classifiers by modifying the training section of the code.

 ## Interpretability